|Nutritional Guidelines (per serving)|

 - 1 cup carbonated water (or sparkling mineral water)

 - 3 olives (manzanilla)

-Place your one cup of seltzer water and 1 tablespoon of manzanilla olive juice in a cocktail shaker and shake until well combined.
-(If you do not have a cocktail shaker simply pour them into a cocktail glass.)
+Place the 1 cup of seltzer water and 1 tablespoon of manzanilla olive juice in a cocktail shaker and shake until well combined.
+If you don't have a cocktail shaker simply pour them into a cocktail glass and stir.

-Place three olives on a toothpick and place in the cocktail glass.
-Enjoy!
+Place three olives on a toothpick and place it in the cocktail glass with the seltzer mixture.

 Serve and enjoy!

 Mixing mocktails for paleo followers can be easy and fun.
 Use fresh herbs and fresh fruit, and always seltzer or soda water as your base.
 Here are a few ideas:

 - Pickled Onions: Use pickled onions instead of olives.
 But be sure the onion brine does not contain refined sugar.

 - Apple Cider Vinegar: Add 1 tablespoon of apple cider vinegar to 1 cup of cold soda water.
 Grate fresh ginger on top and garnish with 1 small apple slice.